 We found a strong agreement between the values of relative species' importance in the 11 networks for which we were able to calculate them using both mutual dependencies and asymmetries (Spearman's rank correlation ranged between ρ=[0.6,0.78], median ρ=0.69).
 Moreover both approaches identified a highly similar set of driver species (Jaccard similarity J=[0.5,1], J=0.67).
 Notably, we found that the agreement was stronger for highly ranked species than for lowly ranked species (rw2=0.72 versus rw2=0.59) when using the weighted rank correlation coefficient rw2.
 Given the overall similarities, we concentrated on the relative rankings obtained using asymmetries in the following results.

 Invasive species were driver species in every single network they were present, that is, they always had the highest relative ranking of species importance (Figure 5).
 Overall, plants showed significantly higher levels of importance than pollinators (Mann-Whitney-Wilcoxon test, p=0.004).
 However, this difference can largely be explained by the strength of dependency of the species (the sum of the dependencies for a given species).
-Indeed, when averaging over the set of GLMMs that accounted at least 95% of the evidence based on AICc, we found that species' strength of dependency is the single most important factor determining the relative importance of species for network control (Table 1, Figure 5).
+Indeed, when averaging over the set of models that accounted at least 95% of the evidence based on AICc, we found that species' strength of dependency is the single most important factor determining the relative importance of species for network control (Table 1, Figure 5).
 In contrast, the number of visits a species makes (or receives) and its contribution to nestedness had only a marginal effect on its relative importance.

 Discussion